mongodb-developer/kotlin-driver-quick-start/Readme.md

 ![Project wizard](https://images.contentstack.io/v3/assets/blt39790b633ee0d5a7/bltbce8e7adda583e3e/648793838b23a5b3d5052b69/Screenshot_2023-06-12_at_09.34.09.png)

-After initial gradle sync our project is ready to run so let's give it a try using the run icon in the menu bar or simply press CTRL + R on mac.
+After the initial Gradle sync our project is ready to run so let's give it a try using the run icon in the menu bar or simply press CTRL + R on Mac.
-Currently, our project wouldn't do much apart from printing `Hello World!` and arguments supplied but `BUILD SUCCESSFUL` message in the run console is what we're looking which tells us that our project setup is complete.
+Currently, our project wouldn't do much apart from printing `Hello World!` and arguments supplied but `BUILD SUCCESSFUL` message in the run console is what we're looking for, which tells us that our project setup is complete.

 ![build success](https://images.contentstack.io/v3/assets/blt39790b633ee0d5a7/blt97a67a3d4a402196/64879383d40ad08ec16808a9/Screenshot_2023-06-12_at_13.42.38.png)